diaoshaoyou/ProtCLIP/README.md

 # ProtCLIP: Function-Informed Protein Multi-Modal Learning
 ProtCLIP is a protein multi-modality foundation model for protein sequence understanding, aligning protein sequences and biotexts, as introduced in our [AAAI 2025 oral paper](https://ojs.aaai.org/index.php/AAAI/article/view/34456).
-And we have contained more technical details in the [arxiv version](https://arxiv.org/abs/2412.20014).
+And we have contained more technical details in the [arXiv version](https://arxiv.org/abs/2412.20014).

 <img src="figures/overview.png" alt="framework" width="850" height="300">
 Figure 1: Overview of ProtCLIP.